Modos-Labs/Glider/README.md

 This means from greyscale level 6 to level 13, it needs to go through the following sequence.
 Each number means the operation on that frame, 0 is no-operation, 1 is darken, and 2 is lighten.
 In this case, there are 38 frames, first 9 frames do nothing, then lighten for 1 frame, darken for 10 frames, lighten for 16 frames, and finally darken for 1 frame and have no operation for the last frame.
 This is the sequence to change a pixel from level 6 to level 13.
 Such lookup is done for every pixel on every frame.

-For specifics on waveform file formats, check the [Working with Waveforms](#working-with-waveforms) section.

 #### Waveform Modes

 To give system designers more flexibility, Eink controllers often offer multiple "modes", like binary mode, 16-level grayscale mode, 16-level grayscale mode with reduced flashing, 4-level grayscale mode, etc.